tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - NKs are part of the innate immune system but are similar to cytotoxic T cells, they lack antigen specificity and are usually short-lived (< 10 days), so their exhaustion is likely less important
  - there are long-lived, somewhat antigen-specific NKs with memory recall though
  - B cell exhaustion: weaker antibody response (inhibited normal function)
+# On the specificity of protein-protein interactions in the context of disorder
+ - **trying to find evidence for relation between hydrophobicity and cross-reactivity: bring up idea of transcriptional (co)activators being non-specific due to hydrophobicity, and negative charge (perhaps unhelpful with negatively charged DNA)**
 # PD-1 blockade induces responses by inhibiting adaptive immune resistance
  - adaptive immune resistance: upregulation of PD-L1 on cancer tissues, interaction with PD-1 on antigen-specific CD8 T cells
  - here, show that pre-existing CD8 T cells on tumor margin associated with expression of PD-1/PD-L1 and may predict response to therapy